Beezus and Ramona Activities for Third Grade

 That’s when I found a whole class set of this gem!

-quality literature, solid story line, relate-able characters,and just enough humor to keep everyone interested!
+quality literature, a solid storyline, relatable characters, and just enough humor to keep everyone interested!

 You can check out this book and so many other fabulous Beverly Cleary books here on Amazon.

-To started off our close reading lesson, I pulled up a clip from “D.W.’s Imaginary Friend” from the Arthurs series on PBS.
+To start off our close reading lesson, I pulled up a clip from “D.W.’s Imaginary Friend” from the Arthur series on PBS.

 Such a great way to illustrate the strained relationship that often happens between older and younger siblings!
 We discussed how Arthur felt about his sister during in the beginning of the clip and how he had changed at the end.
 Then at their table groups, students discussed how they felt about their younger siblings.
 If they didn’ t have a younger sibling, when it was their turn to speak, I had them share how they think they would feel having a younger brother or sister.